Chanty (singer)

-Maria Chantal Videla (born December 15, 2002) is a Filipino singer and actress.
+Maria Chantal Videla (born December 15, 2002), better known by her stage name Chanty, is a Filipino singer and actress.
 She is a member of the South Korean girl group Lapillus.
+Following the group's hiatus, she returned to the Philippines and appeared in various television programs such as Maka (2024) and season two of the reality dance competition series Stars on the Floor (2026).

 Life and career

 2002–2017: Early life

 Chanty was born Maria Chantal Videla on December 15, 2002, in Manila, Philippines, to an Argentine father and Filipino mother.
-She belongs to a big family, being the fifth of eight siblings, with four older brothers and three younger sisters.
+She belongs to a large family, being the fifth of eight siblings, with four older brothers and three younger sisters.
 Shortly after her birth, her family moved to Mendoza, Argentina where she grew up with her younger sisters.
 Later on, she moved back to the Philippines where she started her modelling and acting career.

 2018–2020: Career beginnings

 On March 23, 2018, Chanty was introduced as one of the new stars under Star Magic Batch 2018, along with many young actors.
 She made her acting debut in the supernatural series Spirits: Reawaken as Gabbie, a teenage girl with mysterious superpowers.
 A year later, she played a major role in the 2019 Philippine film Familia Blondina, marking this as her big screen debut.
 Chanty also starred on ABS-CBN's television drama series Hiwaga ng Kambat and Starla.